-- 1) Spectral masking of the region of interest - 2) Low-pass filtering using a Wiener optimal filter (Sasgen et al., 2006), constant over time - Conversion from gravity field to surface-mass changes using elastic compressible surface-load Love numbers - 4) Least-squares adjustment of forward model to GRACE/-FO data
+- conversion from gravity field to surface-mass changes using elastic compressible surface-load Love numbers; - least-squares adjustment of forward model to GRACE/-FO data.

 The spectral mask is set to 1 until 200 km outside the ice sheet's grounding line, following a smooth transition to 0 reached at 1000 km (AIS) or 600 km (GrIS) away from the margin.
-The Wiener filter is approximately equivalent to a Gaussian filter of

-4° latitude spatial half-width.
-Along with ice-mass changes for the total ice sheet and per basin, associated calibrated 1-sigma uncertainties are provided.
+The Wiener filter is approximately equivalent to a Gaussian filter of 4° latitude spatial half-width.
+Along with ice-mass changes for the total ice sheet and per basin, associated calibrated 1 $\sigma$ uncertainties are provided.

-330 2.2.2 Terrestrial water storage variations
+2.2.2 Terrestrial water storage variations